 The services of a personal bilingual guide for the entire trip,

-Round-trip first-class travel on multiple segments of the Chihuahua al Pacifico Railroad, considered one of the most scenic rail journeys in the world,
+Round-trip first-class travel on multiple segments of the regional Chihuahua al Pacifico Railroad, considered one of the most scenic rail journeys in the world,

 Most meals as noted (BLD),

 All excursions (including including the Three Canyons canyon rim and cultural excursion in Areponapuchi, the visti to Creel sites, the private transfer to Batopilas with a stop at the Cusarare waterfall, including excursions to the Shepherd Hacienda and the church at Satevo, the cultural tour of Cerocahui, the full-day canyon rim and canyon bottom tour of Cerro Gallegos and Urique, and the visit to the Raramuri family),

 All airport/train/hotel transfers upon your arrival in Los Mochis (including the private transfer to and from Batopilas).